The Power of Digital in Leadership

 Today we discuss the power of the web and digital media.
 Specifically, here are a few tools you should be aware of.
 I will discuss wikis, social media, and a plan to utilize these tools effectively.
 You will find that a little thought will go a long way.

 The Power of Wikis

-Wikis are collaborative web sites where anyone in the group can post, edit, or delete any digital information.
+Wikis are collaborative websites where group members can post, edit, or delete any digital information.
 This type of communication technology would be useful in many different types of organizations.
-In fact, many large and successful organizations already utilize these tools including organizations such as Disney, Yahoo, IBM, New York Times Digital and even Motorola (BCS, 2014).
+In fact, many large and successful organizations already utilize these tools, including organizations such as Disney, Yahoo, IBM, New York Times Digital, and even Motorola (BCS, 2014).